top of page

 25th November 2022

-We have had an amazing response to our generator appeal and FILL THE TRUCK.
+We have had an amazing response to our FILL THE TRUCK campaign and generator appeal.
 Now we will be taking generators again so please continue to donate your generators, the most wanted item in Ukraine this winter.
-So far we have now got 70 generators on board this truck.
-THANK YOU We have also been donated two generators one from Sweden and one from Halifax which are enormous.
-They are going to Kyiv to pump the water and the other one to the main hospital. .These generators are like gold dust so please KEEP DONATING YOUR GENERATORS.
+So far, we have got 70 generators on board this truck.
+THANK YOU!!
+We have also been donated two generators one from Sweden and one from Halifax which are enormous.
+These generators are like gold dust so please KEEP DONATING YOUR GENERATORS.

 23rd November 2022